 Final thoughts

 So as you can see, Prompt Engineering has the potential to accelerate developers’ ability both to learn and write code.
-In fact, by learning to “program with natural language” alongside traditional training, can have a compound effect.
+In fact, by learning to “program with natural language” alongside traditional training, it can have a compounding effect.

 You not only learn to code, but you also get to practice using prompts to make your workflow more efficient (no more writing boilerplate code!).